Heimdal

 Servers can store the IP addresses obtained from DNS queries in a cache for a certain amount of time.
 DNS caching is good for efficiency because it lets servers respond quickly the next time someone asks for the same IP address.

-There are a number of places where DNS data can be cached.
-The following are some common ones:
+There are several places where DNS data can be cached.
+Here are the common ones:

-• Browser.
 Browsers such as Apple Safari, Google Chrome, and Mozilla Firefox store DNS data for a set time.
-When a DNS request is made, the browser is the first cache that is checked before the request is sent to a local DNS resolver server.
+When a DNS request is made, the browser first checks the cache.
+It only passes the request on, to a local DNS resolver server, if it doesn’t find the information in the cache.

-• Operating system (OS).
-Many operating systems have built-in DNS resolvers called ‘stub resolvers’ that cache DNS data and handle queries before sending them to an external server.
-Most of the time, the OS is queried after the browser or another application is queried.
+Many operating systems have built-in DNS resolvers called stub resolvers that cache DNS data and handle queries before sending them to an external server.
+Most of the time, the OS is queried after the browser, or another application is queried.

-• Recursive resolver.
 The recursive DNS resolver can also cache the result of a DNS query.
-Some of the records required to produce a response may be available to resolvers, allowing them to skip some steps in the DNS resolution process.
+Some of the DNS records that can give a response may be available to resolvers.
+This will allow them to skip some steps in the DNS resolution process.

 When you subscribe to your internet service provider (ISP), they typically set up your router or computer with a primary and secondary DNS server.
-If one DNS server malfunctions, the system will use the other to resolve any hostnames you input.
+Using multiple DNS servers ensures service continuity.

 Default vs Alternative DNS Servers

-You can check out the complete list of the most trustworthy public DNS servers as well as a guide on how to configure or change your primary and secondary servers here.
+You can also use alternative DNS servers that are free and open to the public, provided by Google, Quad9, or OpenDNS, to name a few.
+Check out the complete list of the most trustworthy public DNS servers as well as a guide on how to configure or change your primary and secondary servers here.

 To use this DNS server, you will need to change your IP addresses to 8.8.8.8 and 8.8.4.4.